Taabbie/alx-system_engineering-devops/README.md

-This is for deleting a file
+This is for deleting a directory